gregnavis/active_record_doctor/README.md

 `users.login, users.domain` then the tool will _not_ suggest dropping
 `users.login` as it could violate the uniqueness assumption.

+Supported configuration options:

+- `ignore_tables` - tables whose indexes should never be reported as extraneous.
+- `ignore_columns` - indexes that should never be reported as extraneous.

 ### Detecting Unindexed `deleted_at` Columns

 If you soft-delete some models (e.g. with `paranoia`) then you need to modify